Corporate Profile

 Research Projects

-BEC is hired to conduct research projects related to economic topics.
+Brown Economic Consulting is hired to conduct research projects related to economic topics.
 Several of these have culminated in published articles or book chapters.
 Examples include:

 deceased in the household, by income level and family size (first ever in Canada) - see C.L.
 Brown,